Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): Psalms 37, 9, 10, 27; 2Samuel 15:37; 2Samuel 16:15

 Waiting for Deliverance

 Waiting at an airport terminal can be long and tiring.
 We wonder if our flight will ever arrive.
-There are other times in our lives when waiting seems long.
-An unmet expectation, punishment, or suffering an injustice can test our endurance.
+There’re other times in our lives when waiting also seems long.
+An unmet expectation, punishment, or suffering injustice can test our endurance.
 Should we keep waiting or act?

 In this series of Bible studies, Absalom, King David’s son, staged a coup to unseat his father.
-Being informed of this, King David left Jerusalem to spare the city and God’s tabernacle from suffering the effects of civil war and avoid facing his son in battle.
+Being informed of this, King David left Jerusalem to spare the city and God’s tabernacle from suffering the effects of civil war.
+He also wanted to avoid facing his son in battle.

 To some, leaving Jerusalem appeared to be an act of cowardice and weakness.
 David was humiliated.
 As they fled from the city, he and his army were pelted with stones and showered with dirt by a Benjamite still loyal to King Saul.
-Still, David did not act.
-Because he suffered the consequences for his sin with Bathsheba, David believed that the LORD might have told the man to torment David and curse him.
+Still, David didn’t act.
+Because he suffered the consequences of his sin with Bathsheba, David believed the LORD might’ve told the man to torment David and curse him.

-There are no definitive clues to the exact order of many Psalms, so they are determined by the theme and contents.
-From our last Bible reading, it appears David was at first confident that he would be vindicated and quickly returned.
-Sin, however, (whether ours or someone else’s) has a way of delaying our plans.
+There’re no definitive clues to the exact order of many Psalms, so they’re determined by the contents and the themes of each.
+In our last Bible reading, it appears David was at first confident he would be vindicated and returned.
+Sin, however, delayed his plans as it does ours.

 What should we do while waiting?

-After a while of suffering the shame of being dethroned, David is, at times, disillusioned and discouraged (Psalm 10).
-Nevertheless, it is his job to encourage his troops.
-They are probably thinking, Why did we flee and not fight to defend Jerusalem?
-Are we not David’s most talented troops and fiercely loyal to him?
-Why does David not return?
+In today’s Bible reading, David is disillusioned and discouraged (Psalm 10).
+It’s been a while since he suffered the shame of being dethroned.
+Despite this, it’s his job to encourage his troops.
+They’re probably thinking, Why did we flee and not fight to defend Jerusalem?
+Aren’t we David’s most talented troops and fiercely loyal to him?
+Why doesn’t David return?
 Can our brave warrior not fight for himself?
 Why do we, too, suffer this shame and humiliation?
 How can we be fed in this desert?
 What about our families—how will we care for them?

 What does David do while he is waiting for God’s deliverance?
 Does he plan and scheme on how to retake his throne?
 No. David prays and encourages himself and those with him to be patient for the LORD’s deliverance.

-But, biding our time is often challenging.
-Some may think that nothing is going to change by waiting.
+Biding our time is often challenging.
+Some may think nothing is going to change by waiting.
 David knows, however, that God is acquainted with all his ways.
 He has faith in the LORD.

-If we truly believe the LORD is Sovereign and Almighty to deliver us, we will not make measly attempts to do it ourselves—we will wait for the muscle of God.
-We will continue to serve and worship him.
-We will call upon God and expectantly watch for him to deliver.
+If we believe the LORD is Sovereign and Almighty to deliver us, we won’t make measly attempts to do it ourselves—we’ll wait for the muscle of God.
+We’ll continue to serve and worship him.
+We’ll call upon God and watch for him to deliver us.

 King David writes,